waimea-ammacintosh/workshop-register-project/docs/0-requirements.md

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+my website will include images and color schemes from the main church website, and they may be intellectual property which may get me in trouble if i use them without permission.
+This will be important as I don't want my website to be illegal as then the users might not use my site.

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+ I will talk to the people who own the images to get consent to use them, so I won't be breaking copyright laws.

-## NAME OF IMPLICATION 6
+## End-User

-Replace this text with a clear explanation of what the implication means.
+The end-user implications of a website are connected to the specific needs of the end-user(s).

 ### Relevance to the System

-my website will include images and color schemes from the main church website, and they may be intellectual property which may get me in trouble if i use them without permission.
+my project will need to meet the requirements of my end users because they are the ones who will be using my web app.
+If I neglect the requirements of my end users, they will probably find my web app hard to use, and stop using it altogether.

 ### Impact / Considerations

-I will talk to the people who own the images to get consent to use them, so I won't be breaking copyright laws.
+ddff